-Saint Paul Public Library has been continuously rated as one of the best public libraries in the U.S. based on its performance and services provided for the community.
-City residents can enjoy free access to technology, books, movies, music, classes and more at 12 neighborhood libraries, Central Library in downtown Saint Paul, and the Bookmobile.
+Saint Paul Public Library has been continuously rated as one of the best SAINT PAUL public libraries in the U.S. based on its performance and services provid-public Library ed for the community.
+City residents can enjoy free access to technology, books, movies, music, classes and more at 12 neighborhood libraries, George Latimer Central Library in downtown Saint Paul, and the Bookmobile.

 You can get a free library card at any library location by bringing in a picture ID with your name and current address or a picture ID and a piece of recently posted mail with your current address.
-To find your nearest library, please call 651-266-7000 or visit us online at www.SPPL.org.
+To find your nearest library, please call 651-266-7000 or visit www.SPPL.org.